Cedar Rapids Greenways

 The Greenways contribute to our community’s health.

-Greenway and trail connectivity will provide health and fitness opportunities to achieve Blue Zone goals.
+Greenway and trail connectivity will provide health and fitness opportunities to achieve City health goals.

 Creating places to be physically active can improve individual and community health and result in a 25% increase of residents who exercise at least three times per week.